Zesshii/Realtime-Speech-Chatbot/README.md

 # Realtime-Speech-Chatbot
 This program takes microphone input in which a chatbot outputs an appropriate response.

+Current version is able to take microphone input, convert that input into text, save that text into json file, and output the text to the user.

 TO DO:
 1) When we want to use our speakers as input:
 Perhaps instead of using stereo mix as the input for our device speakers we instead,